dappforce/subsocial-docs/docs/faq/getting-started/account-setup/CreatingAnAccount.md

 ![](https://media.discordapp.net/attachments/893485384154095640/963462208015187988/image10.png?width=617&height=662)

 On the next page, you can define some settings for your account.
-1. For Network, we recommend leaving it on “Allow use on any chain”
-  a. *Advanced users seeking more security can create individual accounts for each chain, but this complicates the user experience, and can be confusing.*
+1. For Network, we recommend leaving it on “Allow use on any chain” (*Advanced users seeking more security can create individual accounts for each chain, but this complicates the user experience, and can be confusing.*)
 3. Set a descriptive name for the account
 4. Create a strong password